LuYuhao0624/SJTU-EE447-MobileNetwork/labs/lab1/README.md

     1. Draw the path on the bitmap (not the temporary one) and present on canvas.
     2. *If there does not exist a start or end point within the range of the new end point, add this new one to `end_points`.*

-Notice that the range is set to be a circle with a $50$-pixel radius (defined in the constant `RADIUS_SQUARE` in class `PaintView`) which performs good in both of my $2560\times1440$ devices.
+Notice that the range is set to be a circle with a 50​-pixel radius (defined in the constant `RADIUS_SQUARE` in class `PaintView`) which performs good in both of my 2560&times;1440 devices.
 This might look strange in other device with a much smaller or larger resolution.
 It can be changed to a fraction of the screen resolution for generalization.

 ### Eraser Mode

 The logic of this mode is exactly the same with casual mode.
 The only difference is the paint.
-Paint in eraser mode is thicker and white (can be set to the color of background to adapt different background color).
+Paint in eraser mode is thicker and white (can be set to the color of background to adapt to different background color).

 Moreover, there is a clear all function, which is implemented by letting the canvas draw white (the background color) on the whole bitmap.